-THEA 2501 : Honors Special Topics Theater
+THEA 2501 : Applied Theatre

-An in-depth examination of the application of theatre skills, exercises, and dramatic forms in non-theatrical venues such as classrooms, hospitals, churches, etc. Students explore devising theatrical events with and for non-actors, partnering with community organizations in theatrical projects, and applying theatre across disciplines for counseling, teaching, and learning.
-Writing intensive.
-Upper-level.
-Prerequisite: Eligibility to take Honors courses, or approval from the Honors Committee.
+An in-depth examination of the application of theatre skills, exercises, and dramatic forms in non-theatrical venues such as classrooms, hospitals, churches, prisons, etc. Emphasis on Medical Improv as applied in the Healthcare and counseling fields.
+Students may explore devising theatrical events with and for nonactors, partnering with community organizations in theatrical projects, and applying theatre across disciplines for improved communication in publicfacing workplaces, counseling, teaching, and learning.
+Credits 3